subor/sdk/docs/en/topics/ue4.md

 1 if you compile with error "\thrift\protocol\tbinaryprotocol.tcc(441): error C4706: assignment within conditional expression"

-you can try to add the windows 10 sdk to the building directories.
-You can easily change it with common visual studio projuect.
-If In unreal you may need source code version UE4 to change the UnrealBuildTool code.
+you can try to change the #pragma warning in UE4(it may need a source version UE4)

 Or you can just change the code in "\thrift\protocol\tbinaryprotocol.tcc" and it's easy and won't affect nothing